pvigier/ecs/README.md

 manager.addComponent<Velocity>(entity);
 ```

-Finally, we can use the entity set we created to find all entities that have both components and update their positions:
+Finally, we can use `getEntitySet` to query all entities that have both components and update their positions:

 ```cpp
 auto dt = 1.0f / 60.0f;